imlobster/abit62/README.md

 ### most regular usage

-make char array (with size always less or equal 256)
+make char array (with size always less or equal 257)

-`char base62[17]={}` - 17 because i want 16 symbols and the last one always needs to be the null terminator
+`char base62[17]{}` - 17 because i want 16 symbols and the last one needs to be the null terminator

-fill with any values except the null terminator to explicitly indicate the end of the array

-`memset(base62,1,16)` - the actual number does not matter, but i prefer using `1`, just ensure it is not the null terminator

 then initialize rng with any pointer

 `abit62::init(base62)` - it will use its address in memory as a seed

-and then generate your string
+and then generate 16-char string

-`abit62::string(base62)` - your variable now contains a random base62 C-string
+`abit62::string(base62,16)` - variable now contains a random base62 C-string

 you can cout it if you want